 The clinical and translational research conducted by Shounak Majumder, M.D., focuses on early detection of pancreatic cancer.
 Dr. Majumder's research aims to develop a blood-based liquid biopsy test for early detection of pancreatic cancer in different at-risk patient groups.

-In preliminary studies, Dr. Majumder's research group has discovered novel methylated DNA markers (MDMs) in pancreatic tissue that are highly associated with PDAC in both sporadic and mutation-positive cases.
-His laboratory team has also developed MDMs that, when assayed in pancreatic juice and cyst fluid, accurately detect advanced dysplasia and cancer.
-Prospective clinical trials to validate early results for these biomarkers are currently underway.
-He is also leading a team of researchers developing artificial intelligence (AI)-based tools for early detection of pancreatic cancer.
+In preliminary studies, Dr. Majumder's research group has identified novel methylated DNA biomarkers in pancreatic tissue that are highly associated with pancreatic cancer.
+His team is actively engaged in developing these diagnostic molecular biomarker tests in blood, pancreatic juice and cyst fluid, with the aim of accurately detect advanced pre-cancer and early-stage pancreatic cancer.
+Prospective studies to validate early results for these biomarkers are currently underway at Mayo Clinic.

 Significance to patient care

-- Recipient, Transform the Practice Award, Mayo Clinic, 2020-2021
+- Transform the Practice Award, Mayo Clinic, 2020-2021

 - Editorial board member, Pancreas, 2019-present